TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 When you click Schedule on the Advance mode menu, the Schedule setting menu appears.

-- FTP - Periodical
+- FTP - Alarm

 Mon (Monday) to Sun (Sunday): The time period on the right of the checked day is the effective period of the schedule.
+Start time/End time: Specify the start time and end time.
+Use the same time schedule every day: When this is checked, the start time and end time

 set to Mon (Monday) are applied to all days.
-In this case, the Start time and End time of the other days than Mon (Monday) cannot be input.
+In this case, the start time and end time of the other days than Mon (Monday) cannot be input.

 7.6 Alarm input